-The takeover command is described in detail in the OmniSwitch CLI Reference Guide.
+The takeover command is described in detail in the OmniSwitch 6250 CLI Reference Guide.

-On OmniSwitch 6800 and OmniSwitch 6850 switches only, in a stack with three or more switches, the secondary CMM takes over as primary and the original primary becomes "idle."
+In a stack with three or more switches, the secondary CMM takes over as primary and the original primary becomes "idle."
 The next available idle switch becomes the new secondary CMM.
 For more information on stacks, see the "Managing Stacks" chapter found in the appropriate Hardware Users Guide.

 Note.
-The saved boot.cfg file will be overwritten if the takeover command is executed after the copy running-config working or write memory command on an OmniSwitch 6800/6850/9000 switch set up with redundant CMMs.
+The saved boot.cfg file will be overwritten if the takeover command is executed after the copy running-config working or write memory command on an OmniSwitch 6250 switch set up with redundant CMMs.